 In July 2009, the Company relocated to the Oxford Science Park.
 Our premises at Edmund Cartwright House were inaugurated by the UK Science and Innovation Minister, Lord Drayson.
 In 2011, an additional 7,000 square feet on the Oxford Science Park was opened and a new Cambridge office was also opened.

-Introducing the MinION
+Introducing the technology

 In February 2012 at the AGBT conference, Oxford Nanopore presented the first ever nanopore sequencing data, and provided an overview of the hardware and software behind the GridION and MinION systems.
 These data included small genomes that had been sequenced using the Company's technology over the sense and antisense strands, showing tens of kilobases in single reads.